Belcher Islands

 The Belcher Islands (ᓴᓪᓚᔪᒐᐃᑦ) are an archipelago in the southeast part of Hudson Bay near the centre of the Nastapoka arc.
 The Belcher Islands are spread out over almost 13000 km2.
 Administratively, they belong to the Qikiqtaaluk Region of Nunavut, Canada.

-The hamlet of Sanikiluaq (where the majority of the inhabitants of the Belcher Islands live) is on the north coast of Flaherty Island and is the southernmost in Nunavut.
+The hamlet of Sanikiluaq, where the majority of the inhabitants of the Belcher Islands live, is on the north coast of Flaherty Island and is the southernmost in Nunavut.
 Along with Flaherty Island, the other large islands are Kugong Island, Tukarak Island, and Innetalling Island.
-Other main islands in the 1,500–island archipelago are Moore Island, Wiegand Island, Split Island, Snape Island and Mavor Island, while island groups include the Sleeper Islands, King George Islands, and Bakers Dozen Islands.
+Other main islands in the 1,500-island archipelago are Moore Island, Wiegand Island, Split Island, Snape Island, and Mavor Island, while island groups include the Sleeper Islands, King George Islands, and Bakers Dozen Islands.

 History

 The archaeological evidence present on the islands indicates that they were inhabited by the Dorset culture between 500 BCE and 1000 CE.
 Centuries later, from 1200 to 1500, the Thule people made their presence on the islands.

-The first European to discover the islands was English sea explorer Henry Hudson, the namesake of Hudson Bay, who sighted the island in 1610.
-The islands are named after Royal Navy Admiral Sir Edward Belcher (1799-1877).
+The first European to encounter the islands was English sea explorer Henry Hudson, the namesake of Hudson Bay, who sighted the islands in 1610.
+In 1670, the islands and the entirety of Hudson Bay drainage basin were designated by the English king, Charles II, as Rupert's Land, managed by the Hudson's Bay Company (HBC).
+The islands are likely named after Captain James Belcher, an HBC employee in the early 18th-century, or after Royal Navy Admiral Sir Edward Belcher (1799–1877).

 In the early 19th century, caribou herds which lived on the islands disappeared.
-In an alternative effort to find warm clothing, the inhabitants of the islands sought the down of the Eider duck, a species of bird which nests on the island.
+In an alternative effort to find warm clothing, the inhabitants of the islands sought the down of eider ducks, seaducks who nest on the island.
+In 1870, Rupert's Land was ceded to the Northwest Territories.

 Before 1914, English-speaking cartographers knew very little about the Belcher Islands, which they showed on maps as specks, much smaller than their true extent.
 In that year a map showing them, drawn by George Weetaltuk, came into the hands of Robert Flaherty, and cartographers began to represent them more accurately.

+Circa 1933, the Hudson's Bay Company opened a fur trade post, which served as an outpost of the Great Whale River post until 1935, when it became a full post.
 In 1941, a religious movement led by Charley Ouyerack, Peter Sala, and his sister Mina caused the death by blows or exposure of nine persons, an occurrence that came to be known as the Belcher Island Murders.
+In 1948, the HBC closed its Belcher Islands post.

+In 1963, the HBC opened a Northern Store on the Belcher Islands, which was named Sanikiluaq from 1978 on.
+HBC divested the Northern Stores department in 1987 to The North West Company, which still operates a Northern Store at Sanikiluaq.

+In 1999, when Nunavut was separated from Northwest Territories, the Belcher Islands were included within Nunavut, along with most islands in Hudson Bay.